 👎 Berkey Cons:

-No NSF certification
+No NSF certification or testing

 Problems with rubber taste